oppia/oppia-web-developer-docs/Mobile-device-testing.md

   * Linux: In a terminal, enter `ip addr show`.
 1. In the browser on your mobile device, enter the local IP address found in the previous step into the browser address bar, followed by `:8181` (e.g. `xxx.xxx.xxx.x:8181`).

-## Using the Chrome Device Mode mobile emulator
+## Using the Chrome mobile emulator

 1. Follow the instructions on this [Google Developers page](https://developers.google.com/web/tools/chrome-devtools/iterate/device-mode/).